droglenc/NCGraphing/resources/Syllabus-Current.md

 <img class="img-right" src="../img/outcomes.jpg" alt="Outcomes">
 In this course, you will have the opportunity to:

-1. Understand the foundational principles of the "grammar of graphis";
+1. Understand the foundational principles of the "grammar of graphics";
-1. Use the grammar of graphics to construct traditional graphics such as histograms, barplots, scatterplots, line plots, and time series plots;
+1. Use the grammar of graphics to construct traditional graphs such as histograms, barplots, scatterplots, line plots, and time series plots;
-1. Use "aesthetics", "scales", "annotations", and "facets" to modify traditional graphics to display multiple levels of information;
+1. Use "aesthetics", "scales", "annotations", and "facets" to modify traditional graphs to display multiple levels of information;
-1. Understand how colors and typography affect the audiences appreciation of graphical information;
+1. Understand how colors and typography affect the audience's appreciation of graphs;
-1. Construct composites of multiple graphs to illustrate a complete narrative with data.
+1. Construct composites of multiple graphs to illustrate a complete narrative with data;
-1. Become proficient with using the ggplot2 package in the R environment to construct elegant and informative graphs.
+1. Become proficient with using the ggplot2 package in the R environment to construct elegant and informative graphs;
-1. Understand the importance of "tidy data" with respect to the "grammar of graphics."
+1. Understand the importance of "tidy data" with respect to the "grammar of graphics"; and
 1. Use some R functions to create "tidy data" from "untidy data."

 While this course does not fulfill any requirements in the [General Education Program](https://my.northland.edu/faculty/fac-academic-programs/) it does support the "[c]ommunicate mathematical information ... visually ..." outcome.